On The large Time Asymptotics of Schr\"odinger type equations with General Data: Introduction

-In contrast, the new approach of Liu-Soffer \cites{Liu-Sof1,Liu-Sof2} is based on proving a-priory estimates on the full dynamics, which hold in a suitably localized regions of the extended phase-space.
-In this way it was possible to show the asymptotic decomposition for general localized interactions, including time and space dependent ones, which are localized {in space}.
+In contrast, the new approach of Liu-Soffer \cite{Liu-Sof1,Liu-Sof2} is based on proving {\emph{a priory}} estimates on the full dynamics, which hold in a suitably localized regions of the extended phase-space.
+In this way it was possible to show the asymptotic decomposition for general localized interactions, including time and space dependent ones, which are localized.
 Radial initial data is assumed.
 More detailed information is obtained on the localized part of the solution.
-Besides being smooth, any expanding part (if present) of the system can only grow up to $|x|\leq \sqrt{t}$, and furthermore, is concentrated in a thin set of the extended phase-space.
+Besides being smooth, its expanding part (if it exists) can grow at most like $|x|\leq C\sqrt t$ (for $t\geq1$ and some constant $C>0$), and furthermore, is concentrated in a thin set of the extended phase-space.
 The free part of the solution concentrates on the \emph{propagation set} where $x=vt, v=2P,$ and $P$ being the dual to the space variable, the momentum, is given by the operator $-i\nabla_x.$ The weakly localized part is found to be localized in the regions where It therefore shows that the spreading part follows a self similar pattern.
-The proof method consists of three main components: first, constructing the Free Channel Wave Operator; secondly, demonstrating the localization of the remaining localized part, and using it to establish the smoothness of this part; and finally, utilizing propagation estimates that are adapted to localized solutions to establish the concentration on thin sets of the phase-space corresponding to self similar solutions.
+The method of proof is based on three main parts: first, construct the Free Channel Wave Operator.
+Then prove localization of the remainder localized part, and use it to prove the smoothness of the localized part.
+Finally, by using further propagation estimates which are adapted to localized solutions, Liu and Soffer proved the concentration on thin sets of the phase-space corresponding to self similar solutions.
 It should be emphasized that the spreading localized solutions, if they exist, were shown to have a non-small nuclei part around the origin.
-This is true for both the results of Tao and Liu-Soffer. {Therefore, these are not pure self-similar solutions, as they appear in the special cases of critical nonlinearities.} See e.g. \cites{S2021, DKM2}.
+This is true for both the results of Tao \cite{T1,T2,T3} and Liu-Soffer \cite{Liu-Sof1,Liu-Sof2}.
+Therefore, these are not purely self-similar solutions, as appear in the special cases of critical nonlinearities.
+See e.g. \cite{S2021, DKM2}.

 We will follow here this point of view.
 The key tool from scattering theory that is used to study multichannel scattering is the notion of \emph{channel wave operator}, which we denote by